rpuspana/Dice-Battle/README.md

 3. CSS 3

 ### Game requirements
-1. You can play the game on single 10.4" screen or bigger and a screen resolution of at least 800x600.
+1. A single 10.4" screen or bigger and a screen resolution of at least 800x600.

-2. An internet connection so that the game can display button images
+2. Internet connection (enables game to display image buttons)

 3. The browser's JavaScript setting turned on.
-We need this setting in order for the game to generate the dice faces, keep track of the player scores, declare the winner, open the menu, go back and close the menu.
+We need this setting in order for the game to generate the dice faces, keep track of the player scores, declare the winner, open the menu, go navigate back from the sub menus to the menu, close the sub menu, close the menu.
 Go to your browser settings and turn on the "allow JavaScript to run on all websites" setting.

-4. Internet Explorer 11 shows a message window with the message "Internet Explorer restricted this web page from running scripts or ActiveX controls".
-Click yes to allow the JavaScript code of the game to run on the page this message appears.
+**Note :** In case you didn't alter Internet Explorer 11' default settings, when you open the start-game.html and menu.html pages, click on "Allow blocked content" button in the dialogue window that appears, to allow the JavaScript code of the game to run on the page this message appears.

-You can also use a IE setting to stop this message from appearing
+### Optional settings

-5. If you're using Firefox, you need to make a quick setting in order to see the beautiful fonts this game uses.
+For Firefox 3.5 or later, a setting must be made in order for Firefox to let the game access it's fonts Here's how :
-Otherwise you will get stuck with the default boring fonts.
-Here's how to put this setting in place :
  * open Firefox
  * type   about:config   in the browser's address bar
  * in the settings list that appears, search for  security.fileuri.strict_origin_policy